AlexanderBS468/go_ws_server/README.md

 The page includes a small browser client for sending messages to the WebSocket endpoint and reading the echoed response.

+Open the page in two browser tabs to see messages broadcast between connected clients.

 ## Docker

 ```bash